How to reduce your reliance on credit cards

-We talk about credit a lot around here.
-(Maybe more than you’d like.)
-But the fact is that credit – and, more specifically, how you use credit – is incredibly essential to your overall financial health.
+We talk about credit a lot around here, but the fact is that credit – and, more specifically, how you use credit – is incredibly essential to your overall financial health.

 That’s because healthy credit usage leads to positive credit scores, which lead to great rates, which help you achieve any number of money-related goals.